Degree-targeted cascades in modular, degree-heterogeneous networks: Methods

 Following \cite{Gleeson2008,Gleeson2007}, we assume the network can be modeled as an infinite tree, with levels indexed starting with the leaves at the bottom (level $n = 0$) and the root infinitely high (level $n\to \infty$).
 We then formulate a recursion relation that describes updating nodes' states up the levels of the tree (from children to parents), assuming at every stage that all nodes at lower levels have already been updated.
 To do this, let $q^{(i)}_{n,k}$ be the probability that a node in module $i$ having degree $k$ at level $n$ of the tree is active, conditional on its parent (at level $n+1$) being inactive.
 Thanks to this conditioning, we can write a recursion relation for $q^{(i)}_{n,k}$ directly.

 Accounting for degree-targeted seeding, we have

-where $F^{(i)}(m,k)$ is the probability that a node in module $i$ having degree $k$ and $m$ active neighbors becomes active, and $\overline{q}^{(i)}_n$, which we call the \emph{conditional exposure probability}, is the probability that a child of an inactive parent in module $i$ at tree level $n$ is active.
+where $F^{(i)}(m,k)$ is the probability that a node in module $i$ having degree $k$ and $m$ active neighbors becomes active, and $\overline{q}^{(i)}_n$, which we call the \emph{conditional exposure probability}, is the probability that a level-$n$ child of an inactive module-$i$ parent is active.
 It is given by

 where $z^{(j)} \coloneqq \sum_k k p^{(j)}_k$ is the average degree of nodes in module $j$.
 The total density of active nodes in each module $i$ is given by